 Catherine Watts is a National Teaching Fellow of the Higher Education Academy and runs Routes into Languages (South).
 Her research has explored the decline of language learning in Britain and the history of English language development through Victorian medical cultures.

-Tim lectures in Linguistics and course leader of the BA in English Language and Linguistics.
+Tim is course leader of the BA in English Language and Linguistics.
 His main interest is pragmatics, the study of utterance interpretation.
-In particular he explores how the ‘natural’, non-linguistic properties of utterances – intonation, facial expression, gesture – interact with the linguistic ones, and how they can both be integrated within a theory of communication.
+In particular he explores how the ‘natural’, non-linguistic properties of utterances interact with the linguistic ones, and how they can both be integrated within a theory of communication.
+His personal website is at https://timwharton.com/.

 Simon Wilkinson was educated as an Applied Linguist and lectures in English Language and Linguistics, with a particular interest in additional language acquisition and language awareness in ELT.
 Simon is an experienced English Language Teacher and teacher trainer who has written and developed modules for both the BA and MA programmes at the university.
 His scholarly interest centres on complexit